ozdemirburak/laravel-9-simple-cms/README.md

 with fake data.
 Do not forget that all variables with `DB_` prefixes in your `.env` file relates to your database configuration.
 After configuring your `.env` file, with the proper data, you need to create the assets.

-If you do not have node and npm installed, follow one of the techniques explained within this [link](https://gist.github.com/isaacs/579814).
+If you do not have node and npm installed, follow one of the techniques explained in this [link](https://gist.github.com/isaacs/579814).
 Then, to install our boilerplate project's asset dependencies, run `npm install`.
 Finally to combine the javascript and style files run `npm run production`.